razeen11/foodieweb/README.md

 # FoodieWeb
-An online food ordering system developed with Java Swing
+An online food ordering system developed using Java Swing

 # Technologies Used
 <ul>